 Sublimely played by Coogan – a skilled impressionist, as well as a comedian – Alan, was a mighty buffoon, committing faux pas, missing the point, and insulting his guests with outrageous aplomb.

 Even though his talk show was (fictionally) axed, the character of Alan lived on.
-From 1997, he was the basis of a critically acclaimed sitcom, the twelve-episode I’m Alan Partridge, which tracked the rapid decline of his broadcasting career.
+From 1997, he was the basis of a critically acclaimed sitcom, I’m Alan Partridge, which tracked the rapid decline of his broadcasting career.